 Here are the advantages of using AR in the clothing business:

 Companies using AR largely benefit from increased profits.
 When customers experience a product before purchasing them, they deepen their relationship with it and develop a sense of ownership.
 Shoppers who feel they already know the product are more likely to buy it.
 In fact, when customers know that you have installed AR on your website or enabled it in a store, they are more eager to try it and purchase products.
 It is a great opportunity for fashion houses to educate their customers and offer more in-depth content based on their experience while developing AR technology.
 It also presents the perfect opportunity to upsell companion products or accessories.
-Providing immersive experiences in stores can also help fashion houses drive more sales.
+Providing immersive experiences in stores can also help Garment Pattern Design Software houses drive more sales.
 For instance, if garment companies use our 3D fashion design software, a customization built-in with 3d technology enables fashion houses to let their customers select, design, and preview apparel.
 The easy-to-interface helps customers seamlessly design their clothes and gain a 360-degree preview before heading for the final payment.
 The tool ensures your customers are happy and have a great time while shopping from your store.

 Attracts More Buyers with Virtual shopping experiences (and NFTs)

-Gone are those days when fashion brands had to invest heavily to use new technology in their eCommerce.
+Gone are those days when Garment Pattern Design Software brands had to invest heavily to use new technology in their eCommerce.
 The advancing technologies and rising competition have put fashion on the fast track.
 There are an abundance of technology to be used in the sector and many competitors to leverage them.
 Fashion and fashion-tech companies are leaving no stone unturned to entice buyers.
 Therefore, AR, which was earlier restricted to online stores, is now being adopted across brick-and-mortar locations.
 Companies with in-store locations use technology to enhance the shopping experience.
 For instance, retail store Tilly‘s used AR in 2017 to sponsor a treasure hunt tied to back-to-school shopping.
 The app allowed customers to search the store for coins to receive discounts.

 Likewise, new enhanced technologies, such as Meta, are being increasingly used in virtual concerts, parties, and virtual work meetings to let users shop for official merchandise and non-fungible tokens (NFTs) on its digital platform.
 These technologies are already being used by high-end brands, such as Louis Vuitton and Burberry, who have already launched their own NFT collections, while Gucci is in the process of creating one.
 In future, these launches may take place directly on Meta, where users can show off their limited-edition purchases instantly through their avatars.